onespacemedia/osm-jet/README.md

 `osm_jet.fields.DjangoManyToMany` - Brings back the default Django style of ManyToMany widgets if you're not a fan of Jet's select2 version.

 #### Dashboard
 `osm_jet.dashboard.Dashboard` - This should only be used if you're also using the [Onespacemedia CMS][osm-cms].
-Adds the sitemap module to the dashboard.
+This adds the sitemap module to the dashboard.
 For more information on usage, see the [Jet docs](https://jet.readthedocs.io/en/latest/dashboard_custom.html#set-up-custom-dashboard) on creating custom Dashboards.

 #### Template overrides
 In addition to the above, `osm_jet` overrides multiple Django and Jet templates to improve their styling and layout.
 It also provides some utility templates you can use the customise the admin.
 These are:
 `templates/admin/nav_links.hmtl` - For adding links to the top of your sidebar on all admin pages.
-`templates/admin/sharing_links.html` - For adding buttons to share any object from it's change form.
+`templates/admin/sharing_links.html` - For adding buttons to share any object from its change form.

 [django-project]: <https://www.djangoproject.com/>